 1. Pet Deposits

-2. Pet Rent
+Pet Rent

+to ask for and enforce the payment of pet rent.
 Why do landlords ask for pet rent?
 Many landlords indicate that pets increase the wear and tear on an apartment – especially on carpet or flooring, and landscaping.
 A monthly rent amount helps them recover any additional expenses caused by allowing a pet in an apartment.

 What can you expect to pay in pet rent?
 Typically, pet rent is under $50/month and is in addition to the monthly rent for the apartment itself.
 Some properties are designed with pets in mind, providing pet parks, pet friendly landscaping and more space.
 These additional offerings may increase the pet rent you’re expected to pay.